 If you are a U.S. citizen or lawful permanent resident (“LPR,” also known informally as a “green card holder”), you can petition for your spouse to become an LPR.
 (Please see the Family Immigration page for general information on adjustments of status.)
-Lawful permanent residency for a period of 10 years.
-In addition, once your spouse is a permanent resident for three years, s/he may then apply to naturalize as a U.S. citizenship.
+Lawful permanent residency is valid for a period of 10 years.
+In addition, once your spouse is a permanent resident for three years, s/he may then apply to naturalize as a U.S. citizen.

 * If your marriage is less than two years old, the approved residency is considered “conditional.”
 In this case, your immigrant spouse will hold a green card that is valid for two, rather than 10 years.
 Before this conditional residency expires, the immigrant spouse must submit a request to remove this condition.
 Once it approves the request, USCIS will grant permanent residency for 10 years.
 It is extremely important to file this petition on time as failure to do so may result in your spouse being placed in removal (deportation) proceedings.
 Once in removal proceedings, you can still fight your case in immigration court, but it will be a much more complicated and a lengthy process.